 Intravenous saline is used to treat significantly low blood volume, which can be a problem for some people with POTS.
 This can be difficult for doctors to test because it is a ratio of red blood cells to plasma volume.
 In POTS, both the number of red blood cells and the plasma volume can be low (and thus the ratio appears normal on the CBC).
 For some with POTS, their blood levels can drop low enough to result in hypovolemic shock.
 The best way to get a measure of your blood volume is to do specific blood volume testing which uses a radioactive tracer called iodinated-RISA.
 The tracer is injected using an IV and then blood samples are taken over time to measure the tracer levels in your blood and determine your blood volume.
-If you are interested, this is a link to a blood volume testing facility locator.

 Symptoms of hypovolemic shock: